La Habra

 How does La Habra compare to Fullerton?

-Both are older OC cities on LA County borders.
+Both are older OC cities in the northern part of the county.
 La Habra is more residential and quieter; Fullerton is larger with stronger downtown revitalization, Cal State Fullerton campus, and more commercial development.

 Ethan Hauptli is a California-licensed REALTOR® (CA DRE #02191280) at Real Broker (CA DRE #02022092).
 This city guide is editorial content published by Venture: Orange County and is not a solicitation for the purchase or sale of any specific property.
 Information is general and does not constitute real estate, legal, financial, or tax advice.
 Consult a qualified professional before making decisions.